Last Updated on September 21, 2022

 But aside from these amazing cities, there are wonderful places with charm and homier vibes nearby.
 Here are the best small towns that the Triangle has to offer, why we love each town, and why you’ll find a few of them on our NC Bucket List.

 Small Towns in the Research Triangle

 Orange County, Population: 6,000

 It lives in the shadow of nearby Chapel Hill but Hillsborough is one of North Carolina’s most charming historic towns.
 The best ways to get out in Hillsborough include the Riverwalk along the Eno (part of the Mountains to Sea Trail) and post-hike meals at Wooden Nickel or Hillsborough BBQ Company.

 Orange County, Population: 19,500

-We love Carrboro and consider it to be even more progressive than Hillsborough, though the latter was ranked even higher than Asheville on the hippie radar.
+We love Carrboro and consider it to be even more progressive than its neighbor Chapel Hill, though the latter was ranked even higher than Asheville on the hippie radar.
 On some days, I’ve noticed just as many bicycles as cars rolling through the small town.